udu-games/UDU_SDK_package/README.md

 4. Click on the `+` button in the top-left corner of the Package Manager window and select `Add package from git URL`.
 5. Paste the copied clone link (`https://github.com/udu-games/UDU_SDK.git`) into the input field and press `Add`.
 6. Unity will now fetch and integrate the UDU SDK package into your project.
+7.
+### Known issues
+* Import SDK from package manager using .git url.
+Error `no git executable was found`.

+  **Issue:** git installation is installed on a different drive to the Unity Hub installation.

+  **Fix:** Install git on the same drive as the Unity Hub installation.

 ### Method 2: Install from disk  using the Package Manager.